Chart Color Schemes

 Avondale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects have been identified by AreaSearch that are likely to impact the area, significantly influencing its performance.
-These projects include Cleveland Road Upgrade - Stage 1 (Fowlers Road South), West Dapto Sports Hub and Community Centre, Forestview at St Luke's Village, and West Dapto Urban Release Area.
-The following list details those projects most relevant to the area.
+Infrastructure changes significantly impact an area's performance.
+Nine projects identified by AreaSearch may affect this region.
+Notable ones are Cleveland Road Upgrade - Stage 1 (Fowlers Road South), West Dapto Sports Hub and Community Centre, West Dapto Urban Release Area, and Forestview at St Luke's Village.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.